PolySaken-I-Am/guidebooklib/README.txt

 	}
 )

-The page 'Index' exists in the 'MAin' section by default but can be overriden.
+The page 'Index' exists in the 'Main' section by default but can be overriden.